 The Funeral Support Payment can help towards funeral costs of an adult aged 18 or older or a young person (aged 17 or under) including a child, a baby, or a stillborn baby.
 If a baby died before the end of 24 completed weeks of pregnancy, Funeral Support Payment cannot help towards these costs.
 If the baby was born alive and subsequently died before 24 completed weeks of pregnancy, Funeral Support Payment can help towards the funeral costs.

-Further details about eligibility for Funeral Support Payment can be found at https://www.mygov.scot/funeral-support-payment/who-can-apply-and-when/.
+Further details about eligibility for Funeral Support Payment can be found at mygov.scot website.

 Payment Amount